mastodon/documentation/Extensions.md

 ### Federation of blocks/unblocks

 ActivityStreams was lacking verbs for block/unblock.
-Mastodon creates Salmon slaps for block and unblock events, which are not part of a user's public feed, but are nevertheless delivered to the target user.
-The intent of these Salmon slaps is not to notify the target user, but to notify the target user's server, so that it can perform any number of UX-related tasks such as removing the target user as a follower of the blocker, and/or displaying a message to the target user such as "You can't follow this person because you've been blocked"
+Mastodon creates Salmon slaps for block and unblock events, which are not part of a user’s public feed, but are nevertheless delivered to the target user.
+The intent of these Salmon slaps is not to notify the target user, but to notify the target user’s server, so that it can perform any number of UX-related tasks such as removing the target user as a follower of the blocker, and/or displaying a message to the target user such as “You can’t follow this person because you’ve been blocked”

 The Salmon slaps have the exact same structure as standard follow/unfollow slaps, the verbs are namespaced: